-Free video chatting services are available over a variety of platforms – find ways to connect with loved ones whether through setting up a virtual party time or making individual plans with people you care about.
-Utilize social media to organize group conversations, and if you need creativity tips, search online for what others are doing around the world.
+Free video chatting services are available over a variety of platforms.
+Find ways to connect with loved ones whether through setting up a virtual party time or making individual plans with people you care about.
+Utilize social media to organize group conversations.
+If you need creativity tips, search online for what others are doing around the world.
 Between senior parades, balcony concerts, and care package drop-offs, people everywhere are finding inventive ways to care for each other, and they are frequently sharing it online.
-Browse around and pick up some fun ideas for your celebration.
+Browse around and pick up some fun ideas for ways to celebrate while social distancing.

 Special Can Be Small

 Find ways to make the day or time special, in whatever small way makes a difference to you or to your loved one.
 When in the same place for extended periods of time, days can feel very similar.
-Find ways to make a celebration a little different from other days, whether it’s decorating a room, having breakfast in bed, or making something special to eat.
-It is okay if it is on a smaller scale than it would have been otherwise, because it’s about enjoying the moment more than it is about meeting the expectations you had under different circumstances.
+Find ways to make a celebration a little different from other days.
+This could mean decorating a room, having breakfast in bed, or making something special to eat.
+It is okay if it is on a smaller scale than it would have been otherwise.
+It’s about enjoying the moment more than it is about meeting the expectations you had under different circumstances.

 Tell People What You Need

 Celebrating a milestone in isolation can be emotionally challenging for anyone.
-Whether you are celebrating yourself, someone you live with, someone far away, or a child – enlist the help of loved ones, and tell people how they can show up for you or the person you are celebrating.
+Are you are celebrating yourself, someone you live with, someone far away, or a child?
+Enlist the help of loved ones.
+Tell people how they can show up for you or the person you are celebrating.
 The people who care about you want you to be happy, and sometimes people aren’t sure how to help.
 Offer people the opportunity to show up.

-It is natural to grieve the celebrations we would have had under normal circumstances – celebratory gatherings make up some of the best moments of most of our lives.
+It is natural to grieve the celebrations we would have had under normal circumstances.
+Celebratory gatherings make up some of the best moments of most of our lives.
 Feelings of sadness and disappointment are normal and okay, and it can only help to acknowledge them.
 However, as with many of the changes and limitations at hand, the experience is determined by how we choose to react.
-We can reframe the disappointment of unmet expectations, and begin to think instead of how these limitations offer a chance to put more intention into the way we are celebrating significant events in our lives.
+We can reframe the disappointment of unmet expectations.
+We can begin to think instead of how these limitations offer a chance to put more intention into the way we are celebrating significant events in our lives.

-Whether it is the celebration of a birthday, graduation, promotion, or new addition to the family – it will not be the same as it would have been, but it can still be an enjoyable time with loved ones.
-As we navigate these times of social distancing and quarantine celebrating and caring for each other becomes increasingly important.
-Of course it is heartbreaking to maintain physical distance from the people we care about, but our ability to care for each other is perhaps greater than ever.
+Whether it is the celebration of a birthday, graduation, promotion, or new addition to the family, it will not be the same as it would have been.
+But, it can still be an enjoyable time with loved ones.
+As we navigate these times, finding ways to celebrate while social distancing and caring for each other becomes increasingly important.
+Of course, it is heartbreaking to maintain physical distance from the people we care about.
+However, our ability to care for each other is perhaps greater than ever.